 Now let's generate a Java skeleton from your Purchasing service's WSDL.
-Go ahead and execute the following command (which also, unfortunately, wraps onto a second line).33 java org.apache.axis.wsdl.WSDL2Java --server-side --skeletonDeploy true "http://\$ICEBOX.fas.harvard.edu:n/warehouse/services/Purchasing?wsdl"
+Go ahead and execute the following command (which also, unfortunately, wraps onto a second line).27

+WSDL2Java --server-side --skeletonDeploy true "http://\$ICEBOX.fas.harvard.edu:n/warehouse/services/Purchasing?wsdl"

-31 Trust us, we thought through the logistics of having you generate skeletons and stubs and decided you it wasn't worth the additional complexity; launching your servlets and service within the confines of a single application server would no longer be as simple as executing 'ant' followed by 'tomcat'.
+24 Trust us, we thought through the logistics of having you generate skeletons and stubs and decided you it wasn't worth the additional complexity; launching your servlets and service within the confines of a single application server would no longer be as simple as executing 'ant' followed by 'tomcat'.